emmahewson/mp3-swimmon/README.md

 #### **Events Section**

+- Events section is only visible to logged in users.
+If a user is not logged in they see a call to action to encourage them to join & a button leading to the 'join' page.
 - Intro Section
     - Title and text explaining the purpose of the section and actions that the user can undertake
     - Add Event button (in branded event pink) to encourage users to add their own event
 - Summary cards of events filtered by matching location & present time onwards & sorted chronologically
 - Events Cards
+    - If no results are returned from the database a 'no results' message containing a link to 'add-event' appears in the event cards container.
     - If the user created the event or is an admin they will be able to see edit/delete buttons on relevant event cards
     - For content & functionality of cards see [Event Cards](#event-cards)
 - Back To Top Button